acfatah/acfatah/README.md

 # Hi, I'm Achmad F. Ibrahim 👋

-> Experienced mid-level Vue.js Front-end Developer with a full-stack experience.

-I'm a mid-level Vue.js front-end developer with a full-stack experience, skilled in building scalable, maintainable web applications using Vue 3 and modern ES6 JavaScript.
+I'm an experienced mid-level Vue.js front-end developer with a full-stack experience, skilled in building scalable, maintainable web applications using Vue 3 and modern ES6 JavaScript.
 I am focused on creating seamless user experiences and high-quality UI components.

-I have collaborated closely with UI/UX teams to translate design mockups into fully functional front-end applications and have experience working alongside back-end teams to ensure smooth, efficient project delivery.
+I have collaborated closely with UI/UX teams to translate Figma design mockups into fully functional Vue.js front-end applications and have worked with back-end teams to integrate REST APIs, ensuring smooth, efficient project delivery and robust data flow between client and server.

+> [!NOTE]
-I am currently seeking new opportunities to further develop my expertise in front-end development.
+> I am currently seeking new opportunities to further develop my expertise in front-end development.

 <details>
   <summary>Contact and socials</summary>